 If you do go for a longer description, remember that YouTube only displays the first two or three lines of text (about 100 characters).
-Then, viewers need to click “show more” to read the rest.
+Then, viewers need to click "show more" to read the rest.
 That being said, a video description of more than 250 characters is optimal.

 Here’s what you get when you click for more:

 Our advice?
-Front-load the video description with the most important information, including your target keyword, call to action and links.
+Front-load the video description with the most essential information, including your target keyword, call to action and links.